Hrumble/OSRPG/README.md

 ================Adding=Weapons===================

-1. in WorldRegistry.py go under all the existing weapons under #Weapons
+1. in Registries/WeaponItemRegistry.py go under all the existing weapons

 2. add this line: